x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/using-oauth-authentication-to-support-ediscovery-in-an-exchange-hybrid-deployment-exchange-2013-help.md

 </td>
 </tr>
 <tr class="odd">
-<td><p>Search Exchange Online mailboxes from an eDiscovery search initiated from Exchange Online or the eDiscovery Center in SharePoint Online by an Office 365 tenant administrator or a compliance officer signed in to an user account.</p></td>
+<td><p>Search Exchange Online mailboxes from an eDiscovery search initiated from Exchange Online or the eDiscovery Center in SharePoint Online by an Office 365 organization administrator or a compliance officer signed in to an user account.</p></td>
 <td><p>No</p></td>
 </tr>
 </tbody>